liqingy5/distributed-system-projects/project3/tikv/README.md

 ## Set up Tikv cluster

-First, we need to modify the `/etc/hosts' file so we can bind the hosts name to find to pd/tikv services
+First, we need to modify the `/etc/hosts' file so we can bind the hosts name to find pd/tikv services

 ```Bash
 sudo vim /etc/hosts
 ```

-Adding the folloing content into the file then save:
+Adding the following content into the file then save:

 ```Console
 127.0.0.1  pd0